saumya103/saumya103/README.md

 # 💫 About Me:
 Welcome to my repository!
-This space is dedicated to showcasing my interest in web development and penetration tester.Actively engaged in CTF competitions, applying both development and security skills to real-world challenges and committed to continuous learning through problem solving.
+This space is dedicated to showcasing my interest in penetration tester.Actively engaged in CTF competitions, applying security skills to real-world challenges and committed to continuous learning through problem solving.

 ## 🌐 Socials: